Free 35 Survival Hacks you'll love!

 Now a tent joins the sleeping pad that is strapped to the outside.
 If you want to carry it in your backpack, you need to plan for about 60 liters of capacity.

-The 50-liter Bug Out Bag is ideal for being prepared for a variety of emergencies, including longer-term disasters.
+The 50-liter Bug Out Bag is ideal for being prepared for various emergencies, including longer-term disasters.

 Bug Out Bag Level 1 Checklist